atksh/python_prtree/README.md

 # python_prtree

-*python_prtree* is a python/c++ implementation of the Priority R-Tree (see references below).
+*python_prtree* is a python/c++ implementation of the Priority R-Tree (see references below), an alternative to R-Tree.
 The supported futures are as follows:

 - Construct a Priority R-Tree (PRTree) from an array of rectangles
   - The array shape is (xmin, ymin, xmax, ymax) in 2D and (xmin, ymin, zmin, xmax, ymax, zmax) in 3D.